What you need to know about splitting superannuation

 There are a few different things to keep in mind in this realm of property settlement.
 So we’ve arranged for our Head of Family Law in Adelaide, Shelley O’Connell, to give you a rundown of how splitting superannuation in divorce or separation works.

 Watch Shelley explain what you need to consider below, or continue reading below the video.

 Valuing your superannuation

-In order to split your superannuation, you must first obtain valuation information.
-This can often be obtained from your superannuation statement.
-However, in some instances this may require a bit of administration work and there are a few forms you may need to fill out.
-When you send the forms, your superannuation fund may charge a fee for providing certain information and this will be paid to them when you fill out the forms.
+To split your superannuation, you must first obtain valuation information.
+You can obtain this from your superannuation statement.
+This may require a bit of administration work, and there are a few forms you may need to fill out.
+Moreover, when you send the forms, your superannuation fund may charge a fee for providing certain information.
+This will be paid to them when you fill out the forms.

-Superannuation can be valued in various ways as there are different types of superannuation and you can find these provisions in superannuation splitting legislation.
-Exceptions include the use of self-managed superannuation funds which usually need to be assessed by an accountant, or where the Attorney-General has approved a fund using an alternate valuation method.
+Valuers can value superannuation in various ways as there are different types of superannuation.
+You can find these provisions in superannuation splitting legislation.
+Exceptions include the use of self-managed superannuation funds, which usually need an accountant to assess them or where the Attorney-General has approved a fund using an alternate valuation method.

 How to split superannuation

 There are various options in terms of how to go about doing this.
 You can:

 - Obtain a Consent Order filed in the Family Court